-In this post, I would like to show you the detail of this pass.
+In this post, I would like to share the information of Hokuriku Arch Pass with you.
 And I show you some sample rate and compare the pass value and single fares.
+I also compare Hokuriku Arch Pass and JR Pass.
 You may find this suits your plan or not.

 I have written about visiting Alpine Route from Tokyo as day trip.
 And then I have received an inquiry about day trip to Tateyama Kurobe Alpine Route from Nagoya.
 Yes.
 We can do it.
 You also can make it from Osaka and Kyoto as well.

 I prefer to stay in many cities and feel different atmosphere.
-But I know that some of you do not agree.
-Because you will travel with huge luggage and it may be issue for you.
+But I understand that some of you do not agree.
+Because you will travel with the huge luggage and it may be issue for you.

-Thus day trip is a prefect solution.
+Thus the day trip is a prefect solution.
 When you stay in Kansai area, there are many places to see, such as Osaka, Kyoto, Nara, Kobe, Himeji, Mt.
 Koya and many more places.
-But can you believe that you can visit Kanazawa and Shirakawago from Osaka or Kyoto in one day?
+But can you believe that you can visit Kanazawa and Shirakawago from Osaka or Kyoto as one day trip?